 Getting your internal teams trained by the cloud BPM vendor is a great way to ensure that they are equipped to support the platform in the future as well.
 However, training is rarely a one-and-done event.
 You will need to set follow-up sessions and deep dives for those who will be creating the forms and workflows.

 No cloud BPM product comes completely pre-integrated with every other software in the market.
 Before you embrace the new platform for your teams, research and practice integration into your financial, HR, ERP and other critical software.
 Some of them might require custom API integrations while many cloud-built systems can be easily connected through Zapier.

-You will want to compare the effectiveness of the new cloud BPM tool against your previous option, so gathering data in a readable format is important.
+You will want to compare the effectiveness of the new cloud BPM software against your previous option, so gathering data in a readable format is important.
 All this data should be safely backed up and accessible in case you need to refer to how processes ran in previous versions.
 Make sure that the whole IT team knows where the information can be found and how to use it for comparisons.

 Transitioning to a new cloud-based BPM product might seem daunting, but it is definitely the right move for every forward-thinking business.
 Make sure everyone to keep everyone informed and take things slowly as you move your processes to a more secure and accessible platform.

 KiSSFLOW is a great BPM software built on cloud that lets every business users create workflow apps on their own.
 Sign up for a free trial today!

 *Enterprise pricing is based on expected transaction volume and maximum number of users